briansmith/webpki/README.md

-What is libwebpki?
+What is webpki?
 ==================

-libwebpki is a library that validates Web PKI (TLS/SSL) certificates. libwebpki is designed to provide a **full** implementation of the client side of the **Web PKI** to a diverse range of applications and devices, including embedded (IoT) applications, mobile apps, desktop applications, and server infrastructure. libwebpki is intended to not only be the best implementation of the Web PKI, but to also *precisely define* what the Web PKI is.
+webpki is a library that validates Web PKI (TLS/SSL) certificates. webpki is designed to provide a **full** implementation of the client side of the **Web PKI** to a diverse range of applications and devices, including embedded (IoT) applications, mobile apps, desktop applications, and server infrastructure. webpki is intended to not only be the best implementation of the Web PKI, but to also *precisely define* what the Web PKI is.

-libwebpki is written in [Rust](https://www.rust-lang.org/) and uses [*ring*](https://github.com/briansmith/ring) for signature verification.
+webpki is written in [Rust](https://www.rust-lang.org/) and uses [*ring*](https://github.com/briansmith/ring) for signature verification.

-libwebpki is strongly influenced by [mozilla::pkix](https://github.com/briansmith/mozillapkix).
-You can read a little about the ideas underlying both mozilla::pkix and libwebpki in [insanity::pkix: A New Certificate Path Building & Validation Library](https://briansmith.org/insanity-pkix.html).
+webpki is strongly influenced by [mozilla::pkix](https://github.com/briansmith/mozillapkix).
+You can read a little about the ideas underlying both mozilla::pkix and webpki in [insanity::pkix: A New Certificate Path Building & Validation Library](https://briansmith.org/insanity-pkix.html).

-The Rust compiler static guarantees there are no buffer overflows, uses-after-free, double-frees, data races, etc. in libwebpki. libwebpki takes advantage of Rust's borrow checker to ensure that its **zero-copy parsing** strategy is safe and efficient. libwebpki *never* allocates memory on the heap, and it maintains a tight bound on the amount of stack memory it uses. libwebpki avoids all superfluous PKIX features in order to keep its object code size small.
-Further reducing the code size of libwebpki is an important goal.
+The Rust compiler static guarantees there are no buffer overflows, uses-after-free, double-frees, data races, etc. in webpki. webpki takes advantage of Rust's borrow checker to ensure that its **zero-copy parsing** strategy is safe and efficient. webpki *never* allocates memory on the heap, and it maintains a tight bound on the amount of stack memory it uses. webpki avoids all superfluous PKIX features in order to keep its object code size small.
+Further reducing the code size of webpki is an important goal.

 This release is the very first prototype.
 Lots of improvements are planned,
 including: